 David Graham - CEO and interim Programme Manager Biosecure Diseases

-David joined AHI in October 2010 and held the position of Deputy CEO prior to his appointment as CEO.
-On an interim basis he continues to hold the position of Programme Manager for Biosecure Diseases where his role is to lead and manage a number of AHI projects relevant to the non-regulated biosecure diseases which have been prioritised for action by AHI (BVD, IBR).
-He is actively involved in the Johne's Disease control programme.
+David joined AHI in October 2010 and held the position of Deputy CEO prior to his appointment as CEO in 2017.
+On an interim basis, he continues to hold the position of Programme Manager for Biosecure Diseases where his role is to lead and manage a number of AHI projects relevant to the non-regulated biosecure diseases which have been prioritised for action by AHI (BVD, IBR and Johne’s disease).
+In 2016 he was awarded a Fellowship of the Royal College of Veterinary Surgeons in recognition of his meritorious contribution to knowledge.

 Contact David by emailhere.